nasebanal/hd-website/README.md

 If you are using virtual machine technology, and want to forward the request and get response, you can use the following command instead.

  $ dev_appserver.py --host=0.0.0.0 .

+Step.4) Create a new project in Google App Console window (https://appengine.google.com/).
+Determine Application ID which is unique in Google App Engine, and put the same id in application id of app.yaml.

+Step.5) Deploy the souce code with the following command.
+Then you can access yo ur web site from http://<application ID>.appspot.com.

+ $ appcfg.py update .

 [Technical Notes]